just95/toml.dart/README.md

 ### Implement a custom loader.

 To create a custom loader which fits exactly your needs import the `toml.loader` library, create a new class and implement the `ConfigLoader` interface.
-You can use this code as a starting point:
+You can use the following template as a starting point.

 ```dart
 library my.config.loader;